MaoZiming/MaoZiming.github.io/_pages/about.md

 {% include research.md %}

 ## Miscellaneous
-* I grew up in Ningbo, China and studied in Singapore at [Hwa Chong Institution](https://en.wikipedia.org/wiki/Hwa_Chong_Institution).
+* I grew up in Ningbo, China and studied in Singapore at <a style="text-decoration:none" href="https://en.wikipedia.org/wiki/Hwa_Chong_Institution" target="_blank"> Hwa Chong Institution</a>.
 * For philosophy, I am mostly interested in logics and philosophy of language.
 * I will be down for any <a style="text-decoration:none" href="https://maoziming.github.io/astrophotography/"> stargazing</a> trips :）